dhu2022-dev/dhu2022-dev/README.md

 # 👋 Hi, I'm David Hu

 I spend my time thinking of and building out my dreams.
-I've found you can find the greatest inspiration and motivation by taking the time to delve and listen to the experiences around you; including your own.
-Quotes do a good job of this, some of my favorites are:
+I find great inspiration and motivation by taking the time to delve and listen to the experiences around me (and sometimes my own lol).
+Quotes do a good job of framing lived experiences, some of my favorites are:

 - "Be the change you want to see in the world." -Gandhi
 - "Everything you want is a dream away." -Coldplay